AhmadM19/FedCom/README.md

 🔵Constructing Network Graph from Dataset<br />
 🔵Calculating Complex Network Measures<br />
 🔵Appending Complex Network Measures as Features to Dataset <br />
-The dataset must be in ./data directory and in csv NF(Netflow) Format.
+The dataset must be in `./data` directory and in `.csv` NF(Netflow) Format.
 To preprocess a given dataset run:
 ```bash
 python helpers/dataset_preprocessing.py --name=[NameofYourDataset]
 ```
-The netflow format can be extracted from any pcap file by the nProbe tool:
+In case your dataset is not in Netflow format, this format can be extracted from your PCAP files by the <a href="https://packages.ntop.org/">nProbe tool</a>:
 ```bash
 nprobe /c --pcap-file-list '[Source pcaps list]' -V 9 -n none -T %OUT_BYTES%OUT_PKTS%L4_DST_PORT%IPV4_DST_ADDR%IPV4_SRC_ADDR %PROTOCOL%L4_SRC_PORT%IN_BYTES%IN_PKTS%L7_PROTO%TCP_FLAGS %FLOW_DURATION_MILLISECONDS --dump-path '[Destination]' --dump-format t --csv-separator , --max-log-lines 100000000 --dont-reforge-timestamps --dump-frequency 100000000
 ```